NAM Perspectives are expert commentaries and discussion papers by leading voices in health and health care.

-The National Academy of Medicine’s Perspectives platform extends the National Academies’ convening and advising functions by providing a venue for leading health, medical, science, and policy experts to share information and identify opportunities for collaboration.
+The National Academy of Medicine’s Perspectives platform extends the National Academies’ convening and advising functions by providing a venue for leading health, medical, science, and policy experts to reflect on issues and opportunities important to the advancement of health, health care, and biomedical science.
 Perspectives are individually-authored papers that do not reflect consensus positions of the NAM, the National Academies, or the authors’ organizations.
 They are not reports of the National Academies.

-Perspectives come in two forms: commentaries, or brief, op-ed style opinion pieces; and discussion papers, lengthier articles that present research or report on field activities.
+Perspectives come in two forms: commentaries, or brief, op-ed-style opinion pieces; and discussion papers, lengthier peer-reviewed articles that present research, summarize literature, report on field activities, or consider approaches to progress.
 Authors are not paid, and submissions must be invited by the NAM.

-Perspectives impact the field by spotlighting innovative ideas, sharing expertise and best practices, and promoting dialogue and collaboration among stakeholders.
-They are frequently cited in media and academic publications, are often adopted in course materials or organizational toolkits, and are the #1 driver of traffic to NAM.edu.
+Perspectives are intended to advance the field by spotlighting innovative ideas; sharing information, expertise, and best practices; and promoting dialogue and collaboration among stakeholders.
+They are frequently cited in media; referenced in academic publications; used as background documents for meetings; adopted in course materials or organizational toolkits; and used as position statements by stakeholder groups, among other outcomes.
+They are the #1 driver of traffic to NAM.edu.